google/highway/README.md

-# Efficient and performance-portable SIMD
+# Efficient and performance-portable vector software

 [//]: # (placeholder, do not remove)